sunray1/pdf_to_table/README.md

                         Pages of tables in file.
 Must match up to number of areas.
 Example: '1' -c, --concatenate     Add flag if all parsed tables should be concatenated together -o, --OCR             Add flag if pdf needs to be OCRed.
 This will redo any OCR in the input pdf.
+  -# CORES, --cores CORES
+                        Number of cores used in parallel when concurrently OCRing pages.
+Default is 4.
   -s, --stream          Add flag if table should be parsed via the Stream extraction method.
 Stream is used to parse tables that have
                         whitespaces between cells to simulate a table structure.
   -l, --lattice         Add flag if table should be parsed via the Lattice extraction method.
 Lattice is used used to parse tables that